abakedapplepie/RealDeviceMap-tools/README.md

   * Import a pre-generated polygon coordinate set
   * GeoJSON polygon importing coming soon
 * Route generator
-  * Generate a snaking route of coordinates for all polygons on the map
+  * Generate a snaking route of coordinates for that blankets all polygons on the map
 * Route optimizer
   * Generate a route optimized for existing points - gyms, stops, and/or spawns.
 * Instance importer
   * Import an instance from RDM.
 View the coordinates, delete unneeded coordinates, etc. Does not save back to DB, manually save in Dashboard.
-* Delete any generated circle by clicking on it
+* Route point deletion - click on a circle and delete
 * When viewing gyms, stops, and spawns you can click on the marker to get the ID from the database
 * When viewing gyms and stops, turn on the unknown POI feature to show POIs that you do not have the metadata for yet.
 Useful for using the Ingress Intel map.